Migrant Tech: Exploring the Use of Technology by Migrant Workers

-- Victims of forced labour.
-Labour inspections are one of the primary tools used to ensure that adequate standards are maintained across work environments.
-In many situations, authorities who come across potential victims of forced labour cannot communicate with them due to language barriers.
-This case and design study aims to understand how technology can be used by victims of forced labor to self identify and seek help from front line responders (police, NGOs, labour inspectors).
-As an initial pilot, it focuses on using the technology within the Thai fishing industry.
+- Self identification of victims of human trafficking.
+This case and design study aims to understand how technology can be used by victims of human trafficking to self identify and seek help from front line responders (police, NGOs, labour inspectors).
+As an initial pilot, it focuses on using the technology within Thailand.

 Phase two of this project proposes the use of Critical Capability Approach of Technology, which combines together the strengths of the capabilities approach and the rich theoretical grounding of critical theory for understanding the enabling and constraining factors of human agency.
 Our four case and design studies represent different points on this continuum, with the aim to understand how technology can be used to empower migrants situated agency and enable them to enhance their conditions.

 Across our project, the methodology contributes a number of different features:

 - The importance of participation from early on, to understand community’s needs and goals through a mix of qualitative and quantitative methods.
 This mixed method approach has been shown to improve trustworthiness, reliability and transferability of results.

 - Grounded theory to code, review and develop codes that reflect the insights gained from the community.

 - Critical theory to encourage a reflection on existing power structures, and then to conceptualize ways that technology can be used to enhance people’s capabilities.